Network Working Group R. Raymond

 unique problem.
 SDP is a free-form format.
 Being compatible isn't

-as easy as implementing a limited wire protocol for media transport
+as easy as implemented a limited wire protocol for media transport or

-or a API contract with well defined features and attributes.
-The
+a API contract with defined features and attributes.
+The likelihood

-likelihood of free-form SDP containing errors is far greater than a
+of free-form SDP containing errors is far greater than a typical well

-typical well defined API due to SDPs many flavors, interpretations
+defined API due to SDPs many flavors, interpretations and lack of

 2.7.1.
 SDP Bugs Become Enshrined

-2. Browser Vendor B can't work with A because of the bug so it
+Vendor B can't work with A because of the bug so it implements a

-This situation demonstrates is how browser bugs can become enshrined
+This situation is how browser bugs can become enshrined as there's no

-as there's no way to update the SDP produced by the browser binary
+way to update the SDP produces by the browser binary once it's

-once it's released until the next update release cycle occurs.
-This
+released until the next update release cycle occurs.
+This would not

 to exacting expectations for their network regardless of the browser